Uncommon/Xit/README.md

 # Xit

-Xit is a graphical tool for working with git repositories.
+Xit (pronounced "exit") is a graphical tool for working with git repositories.
 The overall goals are:

   * A useful graphical interface for viewing and managing your repository
   * Stability and scalability - handle large repositories well (lots of commits and lots of files)